elisesykimgit/spotify-playlist-lyrics-finder/README.md

 <img src="public/demo_playlist.png" width="650"/>

-> This playlist is from the official KPop Demon Hunters Spotify account and has been chosen because it includes both the Netflix show’s original soundtrack and K-pop songs — perfect for exploring YouTube videos, color-coded lyrics, and fandom wikis, which just a Genius search can’t provide.
+> This playlist is from the official KPop Demon Hunters Spotify account and has been chosen because it includes both the Netflix film’s original soundtrack and K-pop songs — perfect for exploring YouTube videos, color-coded lyrics, and fandom wikis, which just a Genius search can’t provide.

 ## ➡️ The App in Action